kumuthu53/poem-writer/README.md

-# wikpedia-summary
+# poem-writer

-A Flask REST API which returns a description for a given topic from Wikipedia.
+A Flask REST API which writes poems using GPT-3.